Virginia Owner-Builder Permit Guide

 Septic Systems

-Virginia Department of Health regulates:
+Common in rural Virginia.
+The Virginia Department of Health regulates:

-- Alternative system (common due to soil/water table issues): $12,000-$25,000
+| Alternative system (common due to soil/water table issues) | $12,000-$25,000 |

 Wells